Running With Plantar Fasciitis: Can You Do It Safely?

 #10: Take a Load Off

-Limit how much you stand, if possible, and wear supportive shoes for prolonged standing, especially on hard surfaces.
+Limit how much you stand, if possible, and wear supportive shoes when standing for prolonged periods, especially on hard surfaces.

 #11: Do Physical Therapy